BedirK/BedirK/README.md

 - Data Cleaning and Preprocessing
 - Generating reports and performing ad-hoc data analysis using SQL, Excel, and Google Sheets
 - Developing visuals on PowerBI and Tableau
+- Currently working on Jupyter Notebook using Numpy and Pandas libraries in Python

 ### 📚 Projects and Studies